gem/oq-engine/doc/manual/oq-manual.rst

    </nrml>

-The following attributes are needed to define a consequencefunction:
+The following attributes are needed to define a *Consequence Function*:

 -  ``id``: mandatory; a unique string used to identify the taxonomy for which the function is being defined.
-This string is used to relate the consequencefunction with the relevant asset in the exposuremodel.
+This string is used to relate the *Consequence Function* with the relevant asset in the *Exposure Model*.
    This string can contain letters (a–z; A–Z), numbers (0–9),
    dashes (-), and underscores (_), with a maximum of 100 characters.